nine09/nine09.github.io/_posts/2018-10-29-bayes_networks.md

 <a name="sec:unknown_struct_partial_obs"></a>

 \cite{Ramachandran98} use the following heuristic for finding nodes which need new parents: they consider a noisy-OR node which is nearly always on, even if its non-leak parents are off, as an indicator that there is a missing parent.
 Generalizing this technique beyond noisy-ORs is an interesting open problem.
-One approach might be to examine H(X|Pa(X)): if this is very high, it means the current set of parents are inadequate to ``explain'' the residual entropy; if Pa(X) is the best (in the BIC or \chi^2 sense) set of parents we have been able to find in the current model, it suggests we need to create a new node and add it to Pa(X).
+One approach might be to examine H(X\|Pa(X)): if this is very high, it means the current set of parents are inadequate to ``explain`` the residual entropy; if Pa(X) is the best (in the BIC or \chi^2 sense) set of parents we have been able to find in the current model, it suggests we need to create a new node and add it to Pa(X).

 <a name="sec:unknown_struct_partial_obs"></a>